Skip to main content

 • You must be the account owner, or a user with the Can manage account permission enabled.

-• If you enable SSO login for a managed user, you must ensure that they exist within your identity provider (IdP), otherwise they will be unable to access the account(s).
+• If you enable SSO login for a managed user, ensure they exist within your identity provider, IdP, otherwise they can't access the relevant accounts.

 Enable or disable SSO for a user